-Based on the (false) premise that humans haven’t evolved fast enough to cope with foods introduced after the end of the Stone Age, the Paleo Diet is based on concepts first explored in 1975 by gastroenterologist Walter Voegtlin.
+Based on the (false) premise that humans haven’t evolved fast enough to cope with foods introduced since the end of the Stone Age, the Paleo Diet is based on concepts first explored in 1975 by gastroenterologist Walter Voegtlin.
 The publication of a 2002 book The Paleo Diet by Loren Cordain popularised the idea of eating meat, fruit, vegetables, nuts and seeds and excluding all grains, dairy, salt and added sugar.

 Proponents of the Paleo Diet suggest that we still have Stone Age genes which are incompatible with modern lifestyles.
 Since grains and dairy foods resulted from the development of agriculture, rather than being part of humans’ original hunter-gatherer diet, they should be rejected, say Paleo fans.

 Like many fad diets, the Paleo diet has fervent followers, like Robb Wolf, who writes that “The Paleo diet is the healthiest way you can eat because it is the ONLY nutritional approach that works with your genetics to help you stay lean, strong and energetic!”